 that kid whose family is going broke smh

 Your parents have tasked you with the impossible: make important friends that will open the door for your family to be respected again.
-Burdened with your parents’ financial and political** incompetence, you have to find a way to secure your own stability and restore your family’s reputation.
+Burdened with your parents’ financial and political incompetence, you are tasked with restoring your family’s reputation and, failing that, finding a way to secure your own post high school stability.

-Though that second part is probably impossible, your parents are really irresponsible.
+Though that first part is probably impossible, your parents are really reckless and irresponsible.

-You can flirt with, crush on, or fall in love with anyone, regardless of your gender or personality.
-But be warned!
+You can befriend none, some, or all of the main cast.
+You can also flirt with, crush on, or fall in love with anyone, regardless of your gender or personality, but be warned.
 There’s romance in this game but there’s also potential for rejection and heartbreak.

 Gabe - cis male; bi

 most popular boy/contract killer in school

 resident loose cannon